momo19931988/MitoDiffTrack/README.md

 - Raw movies are not included in the repository.
 - This workflow is intended for mitochondrial motility research.
-- If you use MitoDiffTrack in your research, please cite this repository.
+- If you use MitoDiffTrack in your research, please cite or acknowledge the contribution of the Frederic Meunier group, Queensland Brain Institute, The University of Queensland.